-The College of Global Studies Florence, Perugia and Rome in Italy
+The College of Global Studies Florence and Perugia in Italy

-Through an exchange with the College for Global Studies at Arcadia University, Hollins students may study for one term at the Umbra Institute in Perugia, Accademia Italiana in Florence or Rome, or the Mediterranean Center for Arts and Sciences (MACAS) in Syracuse, Sicily.
+Through an exchange with the College for Global Studies at Arcadia University, Hollins students may study for one term at the Umbra Institute in Perugia, and Accademia Italiana in Florence.

 Perugia is an ancient hilltop town that has preserved its medieval and Renaissance character.
 Its own rich program of shows, exhibitions and cultural events and its location midway between Rome and Florence make it an ideal base for the study of the Italian culture and art.

 Florence, famous for its magnificent art and architecture, lies on the Arno River and is considered the birthplace of the Italian Renaissance.
 The Accademia Italiana is located directly across from the Pitti Palace and steps away from the the Ponte Vecchio, the Galleria degli Uffizi, the Duomo and other internationally acclaimed galleries, museums and monuments.
 The Accademia Italiana is one of Europe's premier institutes for the study of Art and Design.

 Students on these programs take an Italian language course and choose four additional 3-credit courses for a total of 16 credits.
 Depending on the site you choose, course offerings include art history, business, economics, English, film, history, Italian literature, political science, psychology, and religion.

 Most courses except Italian language and the design courses are taught in English and are taken with program participants.
 The art, fashion, and design courses are taught in Italian but are accessible to students at all levels of Italian language.
 Field trips to the main cities and cultural centers are an integral part of several courses.

 All courses are subject to the registrar's course approval process.